 Day 2: Pinewood Social, Grand Ole Opry, Gaylord Opryland

-Once you’ve had a good night’s sleep at your hotel, it’s time for another amazing breakfast!
-Don’t miss the chance to visit Pinewood Social, which is a huge, industrial style restaurant featuring a bowling alley, a coffee shop and plenty of space if you want to work on your computer.
+Once you’ve had a good night’s sleep at your hotel, it’s time to kick off the second day of your 2 days in Nashville!
+Don’t miss the chance to have breakfast/brunch Pinewood Social, which is a huge, industrial style restaurant featuring a bowling alley, a coffee shop and plenty of space if you want to work on your computer.
 I ordered the brûléed grapefruit and avocado toast, which were both delicious!

 After breakfast, take an Uber to visit the Grand Ole Opry.
 This famous country music venue is home to the longest-running radio broadcast in US history.
 You can take a tour inside, or simply stop by and have your photo taken in front of the giant guitar that stands in front of the building.